 Simple English definitions for legal terms

-Read a random definition: tonnage duty
+Read a random definition: work-release program

 A debenture bond is a type of loan that a company takes out.
 It is not secured by any specific asset, but rather by the company's ability to earn money.
 This means that if the company cannot pay back the loan, the lender cannot take any specific property or asset to recover their money.
 Instead, they rely on the company's reputation and creditworthiness to pay back the loan.
 Sometimes, a debenture bond can be converted into stock in the company.
 There are different types of debenture bonds, such as sinking-fund debentures, subordinate debentures, and convertible debentures.
 In the past, the word "debenture" was used in different ways, such as to describe a certificate for goods supplied to the Royal Household or a customhouse certificate for a refund of duties on imported goods.